-The Charlotte Regional Indicators Project tracks and assesses key indicators of quality of life for the 14-county, 2-state region around Charlotte, NC.
-The Project provides objective, reliable, and relevant data that measure the region’s annual progress on a wide range of indicators impacting the region’s social, economic, and environmental quality of life.
+The Charlotte Regional Indicators Project tracks and assesses key indicators of quality of life for the 14-county, two-state region around Charlotte.
+The project provides objective, reliable, and relevant data measuring the region’s progress on a wide range of social, economic, and environmental indicators.

-The Institute for Social Capital, Inc. was founded by the UNC Charlotte Foundation in 2004 and merged with the UNC Charlotte Urban Institute in March 2012.
-Its mission is to provide social resources that advance University research and increase the community’s capacity for data-based planning and evaluation.
+The Institute for Social Capital, Inc. was founded by the UNC Charlotte Foundation in 2004 and merged with the UNC Charlotte Urban Institute in 2012.
+Its mission is to provide social resources that advance university research and increase the community’s capacity for data-based planning and evaluation.